8:40am Welcome address, Welcome to Country and CEO Update

 10:45pm Morning tea

-11:15am Opportunities, challenges, and priorities for the Public Sector
+11:15am Opportunities, challenges, and priorities for the Public Sector: How to respond to our government’s priorities?

 How to respond to our government’s priorities?